Invasion (Rhinehart novel): Plot introduction

 Aliens from a parallel universe suddenly appear to 'have fun' on the Earth.
 Fisherman Billy Morton lives in Greenport on Long Island with his lawyer wife Carlita and two sons Jimmy and Lucas.
-An alien jumps from the sea onto his fishingboat, at first he believes it to be a 'funny fish', but it is covered in short silver hair the size of a beach ball.
+An alien jumps from the sea onto his fishing boat, at first he believes it to be a 'funny fish', but it is covered in short silver hair the size of a beach ball.
 The alien accompanies him home where his sons called it an 'FF' and they name him Louis, who begins to watch television and then uses the home computer.
 News of the aliens around the world reaches the FBI, who then pinpoints Billy's house as being the source of hacking the government and corporations, stealing money from banks to give to others, making the world a fairer place.
 Louie and his accomplices try and change the economic and military systems but he American government soon decides that the aliens are terrorists and go on the offensive to stop them...